Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 Skills That Enhance Communication

-Communication helps nurses build interpersonal relationships with their colleagues and the people they serve, but it’s not a stand-alone skill.
+Communication helps LPNs build interpersonal relationships with their colleagues and the people they serve, but it’s not a stand-alone skill.
 The words of even the most capable orator will fall on deaf ears without a foundation of compassion and trust.
-Nurses are only as good as their word, literally and figuratively.
+LPNs are only as good as their word, literally and figuratively.

 These tips lay the groundwork for better communication.